mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 If there is not enough cones of the requested flavour left the response should reflect that.
 If there are enough cones left the inventory numbers should be updated.

 Test your webhook using either the testing tool in Dialogflow or Actions by Google.

+Hint: The function `order` takes favour and number of cones as parameter and returns `true`if the sale was successful and `false` if it is not.

 <a name="task8"></a>